acs-git/vSphereMetricCollector/README.md

 8. Are you using IDS/IPS?
 9. What tools are being used for antivirus?
       1. Agent or agentless?
-10. Do you utilise any CDN (Content Delivery Network)
+10. Do you utilise any CDN (Content Delivery Network)?
 11. Any additional service/feature that may be relevant?
 12. If possible, please complete a table of Network and Security assets with a summary of purpose/features similar to the following table.